Fine-grained Early Frequency Attention for Deep Speaker Representation Learning: Introduction

+This paper is an extension of our work on `Early Frequency Attention', presented at IJCNN 2022.
+The added contributions of this paper compared to the conference version can be summarized as follows: (1) We enhance the mechanism of the attention module by adding fully connected layers in addition to locally connected layers.
+(2) We add additional analysis and experiments on 2 other tasks of spoken digit recognition and speech emotion recognition in order to show the functionality and generalizability of our model.
+(3) We analyze the complexity of the proposed model and compare it to other forms of the attention mechanisms and show that despite using fewer number of parameters, our approach outperforms other solutions.

 The rest of this paper is organized as follows.
-First, we discuss the related work in the area of speech representation learning followed by particular approaches that have used attention mechanisms for this purpose.
-Next, we present the proposed attention mechanism.
-In the following section, we discuss the experiments along with implementation details.
-Next, we provide the results of our work.
+First, we discuss the related work in the area of speech representation learning with a focus on speaker-related tasks and explore particular approaches that have used attention mechanisms for this purpose.
+Next, we present our proposed method.
+Following, we discuss the experiments along with implementation details.
+Next, we provide the results and analysis of our experiments.
 And finally, we summarize and conclude the paper.